Share this Article!

 4. Prioritize the six daily 3’s:

-3 servings other colored vegetables (1 serving equals 1/2 cup)
+- 3 servings other colored vegetables (1 serving equals 1/2 cup); and

 5. Predict, plan, and prepare.
 Know where your next meal will be and make arrangements to have healthy options wherever that may be.
 Dining out | Traveling | If you’re visiting friends or family, ask to bring a wholesome dish for yourself and to share.